zachd/stretch-my-time-off/README.md

 ## Usage

-Once the development server is running, you can access the application at `http://localhost:3000`.
-Enter your country to see the public holidays and use the interactive calendar to plan your time off.
+Access the application at `http://localhost:3000`.
+Enter your country to view public holidays and plan your time off using the interactive calendar.

 ## Algorithm

-The core of this project is an algorithm that optimizes your personal leave days to create the longest possible chains of consecutive days off.
-Here's a simplified explanation:
+The algorithm optimizes personal leave days to maximize consecutive days off:

-1. **Identify Public Holidays and Weekends**: The algorithm first identifies all public holidays and weekends for the selected year and country.
+1. **Identify Public Holidays and Weekends**.

-2. **Find Gaps**: It then finds gaps between these days off that can be filled with personal leave days.
+2. **Find Gaps** between these days.

-3. **Rank Gaps**: The gaps are ranked based on their efficiency in creating longer chains of days off.
+3. **Rank Gaps** by efficiency.

-4. **Select Days Off**: The algorithm selects the most efficient gaps to fill with your available personal leave days.
+4. **Select Days Off** to fill gaps.

-5. **Calculate Consecutive Days Off**: Finally, it calculates the total number of consecutive days off you can achieve.
+5. **Calculate Consecutive Days Off**.

-Here's a visual representation of the algorithm using a Mermaid diagram:

 ```mermaid
 graph TD;